$ 3,360.00 (season A - double occupancy)

 In the afternoon you might join an optional tour on cross-country skis.
 The trail depends on the snow conditions and number of participants.
 Whether you are a beginning or experienced skier we find the right place to enjoy a true adventure in the winter wonderland by lake Mývatn.
 Winter clothing, hat and gloves are required. *Guidance, skis, shoes and poles are included!

 In the evening enjoy a video presentation about Northern Lights as a part of the Northern Lights educational program.
-After a delicious dinner, join for a hot drink around an open fire and under the stars on the hotel terrace.
-Don't forget to keep an eye out for the Northern Lights.
+After a delicious dinner, don't forget to keep an eye out for the Northern Lights.

 We travel back west over the mountains to Skagafjörður, known as the valley of horses, and home to many ancient farms.
 We visit the folk museum and turf farm at Glaumbær.
 The buildings of the farm date from slightly different periods in the 18th- & 19th-centuries.
 This style of the turf construction was universal in rural areas of Iceland until about 1900, when it was gradually replaced mainly by reinforced concrete, which is typical in most contemporary Icelandic construction today.
 Extensive turf construction evolved in Iceland owing to the acute shortage of large trees.
 A turf building, in districts of moderate rainfall, can last up to a century.